Kyonax/learn-repo-devops-platzi/README.md

   - [DevOps](#devops)

 ## Intro DevOps & Cloud Computing
-Description: "In this path, you will learn about server administration and the main tools used in DevOps to scale your application quickly and securely."
+In this path, you will learn about server administration and the main tools used in DevOps to scale your application quickly and securely.

 ### DevOps
-Description: "Learn about the key tools for automating your processes and deploying your application."
+Learn about the key tools for automating your processes and deploying your application.